Our Vulnerable Person Policy

 Family member or guardian / carer contacting The Haven Wolverhampton to disclose vulnerability

-• If we are alerted to a vulnerable supporter by a family member or carer, we will assess on a case by case basis to ensure compliance with GDPR as well protecting the vulnerable person.
+• If we are alerted to a vulnerable supporter by a family member or carer, we will assess on a case-by-case basis to ensure compliance with GDPR as well protecting the vulnerable person.

 • Where we are provided with information, we will act upon this, reviewing any donations previously made, returning these donations where appropriate, and we will ask what kind of communication, if any, is acceptable.